bwtaylor33/startupTaylor/README.md

 ![Design image](startupbook.jpeg)

-Here is a sequence diagram explaining how the highscores and leaderboards are stored:
+Here is a sequence diagram showing the user logging into the home page, thus seeing his bookshelf and top recommendations:

 ![Design image](sequence.jpeg)